Let’s put this off as long as possible, how about?

 Okay.
 I should explain.
 Atlantica – the entire world! – is a rhythm game.
 It was 2005, rhythm games were big in Japan.
-Still, since Guitar Hero wasn’t out yet when the game was released, I can’t pretend this was justified to any degree, I just… I can’t.
+The trouble is, they weren’t exactly refined in the modern rhythm genre, and I just… I can’t.
 I… Do you remember how Gummi Missions were less than well-received in KH1, but they were still everywhere?
 You can only see it as the Kingdom Hearts devs overshot all their limits to create a major mini-game, and when it screwed up, they’re stuck with that blight forever.
 Well here we are again.
 This is bad, folks.
 This is… honestly… very bad.

 We start with a not-very-reassuring tutorial, in which Sebastian keeps talking and talking.
 This might make sense if he was teaching multiple mechanics, but instead he repeats the same mechanic five times.
 This seems like as good a time as any to tell you I suspect this game was dramatically pared down from whatever they had originally had planned.
 By the time you’re done Atlantica you will have learned four mechanics with one variation (arguably two variations), so this count of “five” seems to mesh up almost perfectly, as though the game planned to introduce every mechanic in this initial five-step tutorial.
 If that was the case (as usual, I’m just guessing, and in this case being driven more by irritation than curiosity), the game ultimately chickened out and gave you only one mechanic at the outset.